-• Other requests for records/files are handled under the processes under the Right to Information Act 2009 and the Information Privacy Act 2009, and should be referred to the Government and Executive Services team.
+• Other requests for records/files are handled under the processes under the Right to Information Act 2009, and should be referred to the Compliance Systems & Governance unit.

 Where a complaint involves more than one part of the organisation, or external organisations or people, where privacy and confidentiality permit, communication with the complainant should be coordinated between all parties involved.